STAMP-project/pitmp-maven-plugin/README.md

   ```
   mvn "-DtargetModules=yourFirstModule,anotherModule" pitmp:run
   ```
-  Running PMP from a module directory will NOT work.
+  Running PitMP from a module directory will NOT work.
 * skippedModules: to run PIT only on specified modules
   You can use the property "skippedModules" in the pom.xml:
   ```